An eCommerce business is a diverse venture. The staff can contain people from different countries and sometimes continents.

 The location gap between two employees of the same company working on the same server opens up many opportunities for hackers.

-They can sit between you and your other coworker to see and manipulate the data you share with them or any other person.
+They can sit between you and your coworker to see and manipulate the data you share with them or anyone else.

 As a business owner, if you want to protect your eCommerce business, you need a robust security setup.